How to create custom TinyMCE configurations May 21, 2011 / Updated: Dec 25, 2014

-- Create in the root plugins folder a new folder called tinymce4
+- In the root plugins folder create a new folder called tinymce4

 - Inside the new tinymce4 folder create a new folder called config

 - Go to zp-core/zp-extensions/tinymce4/config and copy any or all of the existing config files to get you started.

 - Note there are slight differences between config files for gallery items, Zenpage CMS items and comments.

 - Place the copied files in your new /plugins/tinymce4/config/ folder

 - Rename your copied config file(s) to something unique for each file, e.g. add a prefix like "my_" or anything else you wish to use.

 - Make any further edits you wish to make within the config file.

 - If you want to use your own CSS file for the editor, replace